-Capital Allocation Committee.
+Capital Allocation Committee .
 In addition to assisting the Board and management in reviewing the Company's capital structure and material capital allocation decisions, the Board established the Capital Allocation Committee to assist the Board and management in reviewing strategic investments, and acquisitions and dispositions and other opportunities for maximizing shareholder value.
 In furtherance of such purposes, the Committee's responsibilities include review of the Company's financial strategies, including debt and equity issuances, repurchases of debt and bank credit facilities.
-The Committee is also responsible to consider and, if implemented, review the Corporation's dividend and share repurchase policies and programs and other strategies to return capital to stockholders.
-Messrs.
-Sitrick (Chairman) and Poulsen are the current members of the Capital Allocation Committee.
-The Board has determined that each of them is "independent" as defined under the applicable rules of the NASDAQ stock market.
+The Capital Allocation Committee is also responsible to consider and, if implemented, review the Corporation's dividend and share repurchase policies and programs and other strategies to return capital to stockholders.
+The Board is in the process of appointing members of this committee.
+The Board will ensure that each of them will be "independent" as defined under the applicable rules of the NASDAQ stock market.
 A copy of the Capital Allocation Committee's charter is available on our website at www.jakks.com.
 The Committee does not have any authority or responsibility with respect to matters delegated by the Board to the Corporation's Audit, Compensation or Nominating and Governance Committees.
 The Committee has the authority, in its discretion, to retain independent consultants, counsel and other advisors, and the Company pays for the expenses of retaining such persons as determined by the Capital Allocation Committee.
 The Capital Allocation Committee reviewed with management and the Board and financial advisors to the Board regarding the Company's share and convertible debt repurchases.